vonongit/AWS-IAM-Security-Project/DOCUMENTATION.md

 }
 ```

-# main.tf Final
+## main.tf Final

-- After getting all resources together this was the final of the main.tf:
+- After getting all resources together this was the final draft of main.tf:

 ```hcl
 terraform {